ruchitaj2/UCI-BlogFeedback-Data-Set/README.md

-# UCL Machine Learning dataset - BlogFeedback
+# UCI Machine Learning dataset - BlogFeedback

 ## Overview
 This project performs a feature and model selection on the UCI machine learning BlogFeedback dataset.